 Frontiers of BrainHealth

-Many common measures of well-being, such as those used in the World Happiness Report, rely on measurements of the frequency of positive emotions compared to negative emotions.
-Dr. Ren will present some significant issues with these metrics, arguing that they overlook other important dimensions of emotions, such as intensity (strong/weak), quality (high/low), and content (what an individual is happy, angry, or sad about).
-Also, these metrics overlook the fact that the ways in which these dimensions of emotions relate to each other in determining well-being are mediated by culture.
-She will make suggestions to fix these metrics.
+Many common measures of well-being, such as those included in The World Happiness Report, rely on measurements of the frequency of positive emotions compared to negative emotions.
+Dr. Songyao Ren, whose research interests include Chinese philosophy, ethics and moral psychology, will present some significant questions about these types of metrics, contending that they overlook other important dimensions of emotions, such as intensity (strong/weak), quality (high/low), and content (what an individual is happy, angry or sad about) and do not adequately consider how culture mediates the ways in which various dimensions of emotions relate to one other and work together to determine well-being.